How do call numbers work?

 - In the search box, type "423", as an example.

-- To the right, there is a field labeled By: Scroll all the way down to the bottom of that field until you see the last item, "Call Number."
+- Below, on the left, there is a drop-down menu.
+Scroll all the way down to the bottom of that field until you see the last item, "Call Number."
 Select that.

 - Click "Search."